National champ Malone ahead at US Olympic gymnastic trials - WTMJ

 There were no major miscues this time around.
 Not by Wiskus or any of the other top contenders.
 Moldauer, hobbled by back spasms at nationals that cost him on pommel horse, bounced back by drilling his pommel horse set, his 14.050 the second-highest score on the event of the night.

-“Horse is all about fighting,” Moldauer said.
-“You’re never going to feel like you have the same rhythm at practice.
-So it’s all about fighting.
-And what’s funny is I went up there and we kind of had something wrong with the computer.
-So like I was getting iced and I just close my eyes and I told myself, ‘You know, this is where it actually counts.
-Just go up there and show what you can do.’”

-Mikulak wasn’t his typically crisp self on pommel horse and parallel bars.
-Yet he seemed far more prepared than he was during the opening night at nationals, when he fell so far behind that made a realistic run at a seventh national time impossible.
+Mikulak, a six-time national champion, lacked his usual polish on pommel horse and parallel bars.
+Yet he seemed far more steady than he was during the opening night at nationals three weeks ago.

-“It was much better than my Day 1 of (U.S.) championships, but it wasn’t still like those really polished, refined routines except for floor,” Mikulak said.
-“I was real happy with floor.
-But besides that, you know, I think when I stepped out there, I just felt comfortable.
-I felt cool.
-And, you know, things weren’t really going my way.
-I had to fight a lot.
-But I do know when I was in those moments where I had to fight I was like, ‘We’re good.
-Everything’s fine.
-We’re in control.’”

-While Malone, Moldauer, Mikulak and Wiskus appear to be separating themselves from the rest of the field, the real drama heading into the weekend might be who gets the “plus-1” spot.
+While Malone, Moldauer, Mikulak and Wiskus appear to be separating themselves, the real drama heading into the weekend might be who gets the “plus-1” spot.

-McClure said the “plus-1” spot will go to the athlete with the best chance at capturing an individual medal in Tokyo.
-The field is thinning quickly.

 Penn State’s Stephen Nedoroscik, competing in his first Olympic Trials, endured a jittery start.
 Competing on just one event — pommel horse — Nedoroscik came off early in his set and settled for a 13.650.
 Not that he seemed particularly bummed about it.
 Nedoroscik conducted his own post-event interview with a nearby NBC camera, admitting he was “a little lost in the moment” while competing at his first trials.